SparklyPower/SparklyPaper/README.md

 * Lazily create `LootContext` for criterions (Merged in [Paper #9969](https://github.com/PaperMC/Paper/pull/9969))
   * For each player on each tick, enter block triggers are invoked, and these create loot contexts that are promptly thrown away since the trigger doesn't pass the predicate.
   * To avoid this, we now lazily create the LootContext if the criterion passes the predicate AND if any of the listener triggers require a loot context instance.

+We attempt to upstream everything that we know helps performance and makes the server go zoom, and not stuff that we only *hope* that it improves performance.
+I'm still learning after all. :)

 ## Support